Law Firms

 The new schedule of fees clearly stimulates interest in the electronic filing system: Several fees for online services are now, on average, 25 percent cheaper compared to fees for paper filings for the same services.
 The new fee schedule increases the discount on all official fees charged to small companies, individuals, nonprofit and public entities, to 60 percent from 50 percent.

-A simply signed power of attorney suffices for all trademark filings in the name of the same owner.
-The local representative must be authorized to state that applicant is engaged in the field of commerce or industry related to the products or services claimed in the application.
+For domestic applications, foreign applicants need a local agent or lawyer to represent him/her and receive citations.
+The local representative can state that the applicant is engaged in the field of commerce or industry related to the products or services claimed in the application.

 Foreign applicants do not need a domestic registration nor domestic company incorporation.

-Prior to registration, the trademark application is published approx. 3 months after the application date in the weekly gazette “Revista da Propriedade Industrial” (RPI).
+Prior to registration, the trademark application is published approx. 1 month after the application date in the weekly gazette “Revista da Propriedade Industrial” (RPI).

 The registration is renewable for periods of 10 years.